• Home

 In a police recruitment process values will be addressed within exercises including written applications, personal interviews and/or role-play exercises to ensure the ‘match’ between individual values and those of the organisation.
 This is known as ‘person - organisation fit’ and is a key element of a values-based recruitment process.

 When it comes to policing, there are always critics for and against anyrecruitment, selection or promotion process in use.
 There is no perfect system and processes evolve over time.
 Using the example of the College of Policing, a key conclusion from the Police Leadership Review was that values inherent in policing’s Code of Ethics should be integral to all local and national selection processesin England and Wales.
 The PSNI also use the CVF to provide a consistent foundation for recruitment processes.
-The four values defined in the CVF are as follows:

 The College of Policing even provide detailed guidance on values-based recruitment processes!
 This 'insider information' provides perspectives on values-based recruitment for the police service, including advice specifically for those who are making the recruitment decisions... a valuable resource to all aspiring officers!